KARAN-D05/Gate-Level-Perceptron/README.md

     <p> Manually Alterable Decision Boundary ⚖️ </p>
 </div>

-## 🛠️Current Development:
- - Population Counter Developed and operation verified ✓
- - Comparator Developed for comparing the Pop-count(M) with the threshold(θ) to make decisions ✓
- - Pop-Count based pattern detector developed and tested ✓
- - Detector Version 0 series implemented in Verilog ✓
- - Detector Version 1.0 implemented in Verilog ✓

 ## 🔜 Future Version - Feedback-Driven Adaptive Learning System
 - Feedback-driven adaptation on top of the existing popcount-based judgement mechanism.
 - Automatic threshold adjustment based on feedback which would allow the detector to gradually converge towards an appropriate threshold.